We Are Not Your Kind: Composition and lyrics

-Musically, We Are Not Your Kind has been described as nu metal, heavy metal, groove metal, extreme metal and hard rock.
-We Are Not Your Kind has been recognized by commentators and band members as one of the most experimental albums of Slipknot's career.
+Musically, We Are Not Your Kind has been described as nu metal, alternative metal, groove metal, extreme metal and hard rock.
+It has been recognized by commentators and band members as one of the most experimental albums of Slipknot's career.
 The album features moody instrumentals and has elements of electronic, progressive rock, electronic rock, rap metal, and electro-industrial.
 During a pre-release interview with Daniel P. Carter on the BBC Radio 1 Rock Show, Corey Taylor claimed that "it is probably the furthest we've pushed the boundaries of creativity and experimentation," adding that "We not only went places that we've hinted at musically over the years, but never really went full-board, but we're also doing heavier things than we've ever done."
 Emily Carter of Kerrang! described it as "the 'Knot's most experimental album to date," NME writer Jordan Bassett called it "Slipknot at their artiest", and Roisin O'Connor of The Independent claimed that "The sheer ambition of We Are Not Your Kind is just as staggering as their seminal record Iowa".
 Several critics highlighted "Spiders" as one of the most avant-garde songs on the album, on which "creepy piano tinklings" and "scattershot drum beats" are favored over the more commonly used low-end guitar riffs.